St. Olaf Debuts Digital Concert Series

-Each week, a curated program drawn from the extensive video archive of choral and instrumental performances will center on a unique theme that presents St. Olaf music in a fresh perspective.
+About every other week, a curated program drawn from the extensive video archive of choral and instrumental performances will center on a unique theme that presents St. Olaf music in a fresh perspective.
 Various ensemble conductors will also make appearances to lend viewers their insights into the music selected for that week’s concert.

 Weekly episodes premiere on the St. Olaf YouTube channel on Sunday afternoons at 3:30 p.m.
 CT, offering viewers an opportunity to comment and connect in real time with others.
 Even while audiences remain physically distant, Sounds from St. Olaf invites us to join in experiencing the power and passion of the St. Olaf ensembles together.

 In the first episode, we celebrated the excellent music made by last year’s ensembles before their concert season on campus came to an early end.
 The concert featured well-known masterworks from the St. Olaf Orchestra and St. Olaf Philharmonia, exciting contemporary works from Norseman Band and the St. Olaf Band, beloved choral works with messages of comfort and renewal from the St. Olaf Choir, St. Olaf Cantorei, St. Olaf Chapel Choir, Viking Chorus, Manitou Singers, and Chamber Singers, and engaging selections from Collegium Musicum, the St. Olaf Handbell Choir, and St. Olaf Jazz I.